Revolutionizing the Future by Unlocking Earth’s Greatest Treasures

 The future of aluminum needs to use less energy.

 • The facts are alarming.
-The primary aluminum industry emits a staggering 1.1 gigatons of greenhouse gases (GHG) in a single year.
+The primary aluminum industry emits a staggering 1.1 gigatons of greenhouse gases (GHG) in a single year, accounting for 3% of the world’s industrial emissions.
+More than steel or cement, a single ton of aluminum generates and average of over 16 tons of CO2 emissions globally.
+Scope 2 & 3 emissions contribute significantly since the process requires three distinct geographical locations for mining, refining and reduction.
 No amount of clean energy can resolve the nature of the beast.

 Caroline Reily, Co-Founder & CEO